vishwajeetraj11/hackout/README.md

 Existing Code used from open source github repos: strict_output function in gpt.ts.
 shadcn for the UI.

-What it does?
-Its a AI Ebook Generator.
-Takes an input for title from the user and a couple of parameters regarding the language Style, tome of content and point of view and generates an ebook.

 Problem.
 Easing the process of ebook generation.